 When external detector is triggered, it wakes up the phone which activates camera and takes photo or video.
 Trigger time (time between detector triggering and starting of video or taking photo) in general matches to this parameter of regular trail cameras, and greatly depends on hardware of the smartphone.
 For example, is about 0.6 sec for modern smartphones and 1,2-1.8 sec for outdated phones.
 You can check trigger time of your smartphone due to logging of all events in log-file and evaluate if your smartphone is suitable for using as a trail camera.

-Important advantage of Android PhotoTrap over regular trail cameras is shorten triggering time in Video mode: e.g. for LtlAcorn it's unacceptable 2 seconds while for Android PhotoTrap it's about 0,8 seconds for modern smartphones and it's about 1,2 seconds for old smartphones.
+Important advantage of Android PhotoTrap over regular trail cameras is shorten triggering time in Video mode: e.g. for LtlAcorn it's unacceptable 2 seconds while for Android PhotoTrap it's about 0,6 seconds for modern smartphones (tested on Samsung Galaxy A3) and it's about 1,5 seconds for older smartphones.
 So, we recommend to use PhotoTrap mainly in Video mode due to obvious advantages of video record over a still photo.

 Sending via WiFi is very suitable when PhotoTrap is being used inside or outside of your house within home WiFi spot range.

 Besides external detector Android trail camera can be periodically triggered by a timer (auto-shooting, same as a Time Lapse function in regular trail cameras), and it can take photos/videos by SMS request from other phone.

 Android PhotoTrap can be remotely operated via Ltl Hunting Camera Console